 Run Super Resolution on Final Outputs

 Even the best models at standard resolution lose fine detail when displayed at large sizes.
 PicassoIA's super-resolution tools can upscale final images 2x to 4x while reconstructing genuine detail rather than blurring it.
-Run your best Flux generations through upscaling before using them anywhere at high resolution.
+Run your best generations through upscaling before using them anywhere at high resolution.

 💡 Pro Tip: Use Flux 2 Max for your highest-stakes generations.
 The additional compute produces noticeably better microdetail on skin and fabric compared to the standard Flux 2 Pro at the same prompt.

-How to Use Flux 1.1 Pro Ultra on PicassoIA
+How to Use Seedream 4.5 on PicassoIA

 Step 1: Open the model page